manu-p-1/PowerPlug/README.md

 To import the dll for the session, you can run: `ipmo PowerPlug` **or** `Import-Module PowerPlug`.
 You can use the previous commands within the `$PROFILE` to load the library on PowerShell startup.
 Run `Get-Module PowerPlug` to confirm the import ran successfully.

 ## Contributing
-We are actively looking for contributors to work on all aspects of the code base ― from documentation to c# cmdlet utilities.
+We are actively looking for contributors to work on all aspects of the code base ― from documentation to C# Cmdlet utilities.
+For more information onn how to contribute, view our [CONTRIBUTING.md](https://github.com/manu-p-1/PowerPlug/blob/master/CONTRIBUTING.md)

 ### Building PowerPlug
 Prerequisites: